drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 APP_ENV specified to local will allow the use of the LOCAL_URL,if APP_ENV is not specified, the development server will be used by default

 This is optional.
 If you do not specify `LOCAL_URL`, the developement server is used by default on development builds.
 Note that `LOCAL_URL` is ignored when running a production or staging build.
-Running Expo using `npm start` or `expo start` in the `mobile` directory will be considered a development build.
+Running the app by running `npm run android` in the mobile directory will be considered a development build.

 If you are going to be using an IP address, you will need to specify the port (8000) in the URL.